 April 22 2008 - Receives the UNEP award which recognizes individuals who show extraordinary leadership on environmental issues.

-January 5-14, 2009 - Completes expedition to the South Pole evaluating climate impact on Antarctica along the way.
+January 5-14, 2009 - Completes an expedition to the South Pole evaluating climate impact on Antarctica along the way.
 He is the only head of state to have visited both poles.

 July 1, 2011 - Prince Albert marries Charlene Wittstock in a civil wedding ceremony in the throne room of the Palace of Monaco.